Harness the transformative power of your inner team like Molly Carlson

-The cliff diver tells Mind Set Win how learning to recognise the thoughts in her head has been the “craziest change” in every part of her life.
-Cédric Dumont explains how it could be yours as well.

-What goes through your mind when standing on a Red Bull Cliff Diving platform about to jump from a height of more than 20 metres?
+What goes through your mind when standing on a Red Bull Cliff Diving platform about to jump from a height of more than 65 feet?
 “Every negative thought ever,” says Molly Carlson.
 “Your mind throws all these thoughts at you that make you not want to jump off this platform.”

 But the Canadian, who is preparing for the first stop of the 2023 Red Bull Cliff Diving season in Boston on June 3, has learned how to identify these inner voices and harness them to help improve her chances of success.

-By highlighting the voices she can take positives from and minimising any others, she’s able to focus on the present and the task at hand, namely acrobatically leaping from a diving platform and hitting the water at speeds of up to 85kph.
+By highlighting the voices she can take positives from and minimizing any others, she’s able to focus on the present and the task at hand, namely acrobatically leaping from a diving platform and hitting the water at speeds of up to 52mph.

 It’s an approach that’s helped Carlson quickly cement her status as a rising star of her sport and a serious title contender.